pokui/nsrc-gns3/docs/topology/cndo/index.md

 *all* of the devices - including the Linux servers - and you will also lose any changes you've made to the network topology itself.
 This is useful if you've accidentally deleted a device!

+Use the `gns3man` tool if you want to restore the configuration of an individual device.